rcmhunt71/GeneralRepo/PRICE/docs/architecture.md

        compression:  application/bzip

 ### REST Call
-The REST call is the actual HTTP request made to the server.
+The REST call is the actual HTTP request made to the server using Python's [Requests](https://requests.readthedocs.io/en/master/) 3rd party library on [pypi](https://pypi.org/).

 ### Response Model
 The response model class will deserialize the JSON-formatted API response into a corresponding response object.
 The object abstracts the specific JSON format from the consumer (e.g. - tests), so if the response format structure changes, the model logic will be updated but consumers of the model will not be required to modify their existing logic.